wows-tools/wows-depack/REVERSING_STORY.md

         <Interface>DebugDrawEntity</Interface>
 ```

 Okay, we actually are able to extract actual files!

-But without the names, it's not that interesting.
+...But without the names, it's not that interesting.

-Note that I chose to name the files I managed to extract with the (approximate) corresponding start and end offsets of what my tool managed to uncompress (ex: `000A165D8C-000A16C774`, start offset is `000A165D8C`, end is `000A16C774`).
+Note that in my "brute-force deflate" tool, I chose to name the files I managed to extract with the (approximate) corresponding start and end offsets of what my tool managed to uncompress (ex: `000A165D8C-000A16C774`, start offset is `000A165D8C`, end is `000A16C774`).
 This makes it simpler to correlate each extracted files to section in the original file.

-But I then lost interest, and didn't follow-up for two years.
+Going back to the reverse engineering, that was progress, but I then lost I interest, and didn't follow-up for two years.

 If I recall correctly I remember being discouraged by not being able to exploit the few 3D models/textures I managed to extract, so I left it as is for the time being.

 ## Follow-up effort